 As the Statesman notes, the most vocal anti-CSCOPE activists like Alice Linahan have already transitioned to new worries about the national Common Core standards ruining Texas schools (Texas has rejected the Common Core standards, but they’re the Next Big Conspiracy for tea party groups elsewhere).

 Ginger Russell, the Houston tea party activist who helped launch the CSCOPE outrage, hasn’t mentioned the review’s conclusions on her Red Hot Conservative blog, but weighs in often on the more general specter of “transformation” or change.
-And Russell still blames the usual suspects for the latest looming disaster: superintendents, technology, Islam, Obama and the United Nations.If you like what you just read, click HERE to donate now.
+And Russell still blames the usual suspects for the latest looming disaster: superintendents, technology, Islam, Obama and the United Nations.To support journalism like this, donate to the Texas Observer.